mthfrr/python-oneliners/README.md

 The probleme is that only one statement can be executed in a `lamdba` and its result will be returned.
 Since Python 3.8 you cannot use `yield` in `lambdas`

-That's why to accomplish complexe task, a few tricks are used.
+That's why to accomplish complexe tasks, a few tricks are used.

 ```py
 # ternary operator